Facebook is probably the most neglected online advertising channel of them all.

 It’s always worth a try, especially if you appear trustworthy in your picture.
 It’s even more important if you’re building a personal brand.

 Once you’ve cropped the image and formatted it correctly, you’ll see a simple preview of your ad.

 Now you need to write the copy for your ad and choose your CTA button.
 Your Facebook fan page will be automatically connected (unless you have multiple ones).

-Text: Try to get 2 things into this.
+After the headline is the ad text: And fortunately, this part is fairly easy too.
+Try to get 2 things into this.
 A call-to-action and some social proof.
 Claire Pells has some awesome advice on what makes great ad copy.